erikbrinkman/d3-dag/README.md

 ### Updating from 0.7 to 0.8

 This update features a large rewrite of much of the library, and as a result has some new features coupled with a lot of breaking changes.
+Most of the breaking changes are in the backend, so if you've only been using the bundled methods, most things should still work.
-With this, the library is nearing stability and version 1.0 may be released soon.
+With this, the library is nearing stability, and I expected to release 1.0 soon

-New features:

-- New features:
-  - Better type checking / appropriate types in typescript.
-  - Dags no longer require ids.
-- Javascript breaking changes: (changes that affect everyone)
+**Large Breaking Changes:**
 - The largest breaking change was the removal of the arquint layout from this library.
   The removal makes me sad, but with the drastic rearchitecture of the library, supporting the arquint layout was too difficult.
   If possible, I would like to bring it back.
-  - The layout algorithms Sugiyama and Zherebko don't return the dag anymore, but since the dag was always modified, those changes still hold.
-  - Layering now changes the value, so if you set the `value` of a node before using a layout, and expected the value to be preserved that no longer happens
+- `twolayerMedian` and `twolayerMean` were merged into `twolayerAgg`.
+  To get `twolayerMean` you now use `twolayerAgg().aggregator(aggMeanFactory)`.
+- `sugiyama` and `zherebko` no longer return a dag, instead they just modify the dag that was passed in.
+  This isn't that different from the old behavior as the old dag was always modified, but in typescript there's no assertion that x and y exist on the returned dag.
+- `sugiyama().nodeSize` changed slightly.
+  You used to have to check if the input extended `SugiDummyNode`, now you just check if it's undefined.

+**Minor Breaking Changes:**
+These changes should only affect you if you were writing custom operators or using infrequent or experimental apis.
+- The Typescript types are much more coherent, and should make much more sense.
+  The old types had a lot of manual assertions and casting to get them to work, the new ones don't.
+  Most mthods should just work now without the need of manual annotation.
+- `LayeringOperators` now modify a node's `value` instead of setting a `layer` propery.
-  - The API for custom sugiyama accessor changed significantly.
+- The API for custom sugiyama operators has changed significantly.
 I don't think this API was actually used very frequently, but if you did, look at the new operator definitions.
 Roughly instead of having a `DummyNode` or the actual `DagNode`, you will have a `SugiDagNode` which is a normal dag node with node data that either has a single `node` attribute for normal nodes, or a `parent` and `child` attribute for dummy nodes.
-- Typescript breaking changes: (changes that only affect typescript users)
-- Unlikely breaking changes: (changes to private apis that shouldn't break things, but might in strange circumstances)
 - Many operator types were renamed from `Operator` in the appropriate module to a named operator like `TwolayerOperator`.
-This should only affect you if you were using the experimental
+  This should only affect you if you were using the experimental ES6 module api.
 - The build system was switched from rollup to esbuild.
-There was one error with the bundling that was caught in development, otherwise everything should still work.
+  There was one error with the bundling that was caught in development, and is now being tested.
-  - The definition of Dag changed from being a union of Dag and Dag root, to just being a subset of DagNode without the local node operations
+- The definition of Dag changed from being a union of `DagNode` and `DagRoot`, to just being a subset of `DagNode` without the local node operations.
+  This is arguably a cleaner api, but will change the behavior of things like conditional types.
+- The definition of `TwolayerOperator` must now support going bottom to top.
+- Layout* (e.g. `LayoutDagNode`) has been completely isolated, so it's impossible to create dags manually without implementing the interface yourself.
+  The purpose is to enforce that dags remain dags, and most operators can be do by clever application of the construction methods (see `sugify`).

+**New features:**
+- All built-in decrossing operators now preserve the order of layers if there's nothing else to do.
+- All built-in ecrossing operators now all have an option to (or always) minimize the distance between nodes that have a common parent or child.
+- `decrossTwoLayer` does a bottom to top pass as well, and supports multiple passes.
+- `nodeSize` is usable without checking for `SugiDummyNode` instances (now they're just undefined).
+- `dagConnect` supports adding single nodes.
+- `layeringSimplex` allows equality groups, these are similar to setting rank the same, but there's no ordering constraint between groups.
+- Much better typescript typings, and better tests to ensure they make sense.

 ### Updating from 0.6 to 0.7